cauldronio/cauldron-deployment/README.md

     - `MATOMO_CONTAINER_NAME` ('matomo_service')

     </details>

     <details>
     <summary>Development</summary>

     - `WEB_MOUNT_CODE`: define this variable when you want to test changes on the webserver container without the need to create a new image.
     - `WORKER_MOUNT_CODE`: define this variable when you want to test changes on the worker container without the need to create a new image.
     - `WEB_IMAGE_LOCAL_CODE`: define this variable when you want to build the webserver image with your local code.
     - `WORKER_IMAGE_LOCAL_CODE`: define this variable when you want to build the worker image with your local code.

     </details>

 ### Target machine for deployment

-Cauldron will run at localhost.
+With the default configuration, Cauldron will run at localhost.
 If you want to define a diferent location for deploying Cauldron, modify the file `playbooks/inventories/local/hosts`.
 From the root of this repository:
 ``` bash
 $ <prefered_editor> playbooks/inventories/local/hosts
 ```